By Danielle Dayney of danielledayney.com

 About the Author

-Danielle Dayney is a freelance writer and personal blogger living in Fredericksburg, VA.
-Her writing has been published on Sammiches & Psych Meds, BlogHer, and The Mighty, plus featured on the women’s and parents’ sections of The Huffington Post.
-In addition, she’s been in the top three for various essays and micro essays on Yeah Write and this year, she won a Voices of the Year award at the BlogHer conference.
-You can find her blog at danielledayney.com and on Twitter and Facebook.
+Danielle Dayney is a freelance writer and personal blogger living in Fredericksburg, Virginia.
+She has a BA in Communications from the State University of New York.
+Her writing has been published on BlogHer, and The Mighty, plus featured on the women’s and parents’ sections of The Huffington Post.
+In addition, she’s been in the top three for various essays and micro essays on Yeah Write.
+This year, she won a Voices of the Year award at the BlogHer conference for a microblog she wrote.
+You can find her blog at https://danielledayney.com and on Twitter and Facebook.